“…do not be grieved, for the joy of the Lord is your strength.” Nehemiah 8:10

 By day three I was feeling it.
 I should have been exhausted, but I had an inexplicable surge of energy.
 That’s when Nehemiah 8:10 came to mind. “…do not be grieved, for the joy of the Lord is your strength.”

-There I was, working on a house in Puerto Rico with a group of folks who by-and-large barely knew each other.
+I was working on a house in Puerto Rico with a group of folks who barely knew each other.
 We came together — in spite of being all over the map in terms of age, interests, personalities, and skillsets — to do hard work.

 But no one was focused on how hard the work was.
 Everyone chipped in and encouraged each other.
 We sang songs to keep spirits high (by the last day were singing Feliz Navidad in the middle of October).
 We were serving others in the name of Jesus, and I believe that brought Joy to the Lord.
 And in his Joy I found strength, levity, and energy for the task at hand.

-The context to my situation in Dorado was obviously different than that of the Israelites outside the water gate in Jerusalem in 450 BC.
-But here’s why I think this word of encouragement from Nehemiah can faithfully be applied more broadly.
+Nehemiah delivered this word of encouragement to the Israelites outside the water gate in Jerusalem nearly 2,500 years ago in a wildly different context than my situation on Puerto Rico.
+But here’s why I think his words can faithfully be applied more broadly.

 And that’s the point.

-Because strength doesn’t come from within — in fact when we bare down and try to make things happen by our own strength, real strength moves out of reach.
+Because strength doesn’t come from within — in fact when we white knuckle and try to make things happen by our own strength, real strength moves out of reach.
 In God’s reverse economy, we find life when we lose it, we are more blessed when we give than receive, and we find strength when we embrace weakness.

-So, when we’re weary, afraid, alone, out of our depth, we look up to a God who cares.
+So, when we’re weary, afraid, alone, or out of our depth, we look up to a God who cares.
 Who delights in us when we humble ourselves and come to him.
-Our dependance brings him Joy, and in his Joy we are strong because he is delighted and faithful to give us strength.
-He is the king, and in the light of his face (his joy), there is life.
+Our dependance brings him Joy, and in His Joy we are strong.
+Because He is delighted and faithful to give us strength.
+He is the king, and in the light of His face (his joy), there is life.